 Abstract

 Green roofs are among the most popular type of green infrastructure implemented in highly urbanized watersheds due to their low cost and efficient utilization of unused or under-used space.
-While numerous experimental and modeling studies have examined the ability of green roofs to retain and delay stormwater at small scales, few studies have evaluated the performance of large-scale adoption of green roofs across entire watersheds.
-In this study, we utilize a spatially explicit ecohydrological watershed model called Visualizing Ecosystem Land Management Assessments (VELMA) to simulate the resulting hydrologic impacts of implementing green roofs over 25%, 50%, 75%, and 100% of existing buildings within four urban watersheds in Seattle, Washington, United States.
-We separately simulate the impacts of implementing extensive green roofs, which are characterized by shallow soil profiles and short vegetative cover, and intensive green roofs, which are characterized by deeper soil profiles and can support larger vegetation.
-While buildings only comprise approximately 10% of the total area within each of these watersheds, our simulations show that 100% implementation of green roofs on these buildings can achieve approximately 10-15% and 20-25% mean annual runoff reductions for extensive and intensive green roofs, respectively, over a 28-year simulation.
+However, few studies have evaluated the performance of large-scale adoption of green roofs across entire watersheds.
+Therefore, in this study, we examined the effectiveness of green roofs to attenuate stormwater runoff across a large metropolitan area.
+We utilized a spatially explicit ecohydrological watershed model called Visualizing Ecosystem Land Management Assessments (VELMA) to simulate the resulting stormwater hydrology of implementing green roofs over 25%, 50%, 75%, and 100% of existing buildings within four urban watersheds in Seattle, Washington, United States.
+We simulated the effects of two types of green roofs; extensive green roofs, which are characterized by shallow soil profiles and short vegetative cover, and intensive green roofs, which are characterized by deeper soil profiles and can support larger vegetation.
+While buildings only comprise approximately 10% of the total area within each of these watersheds, our simulations showed that 100% implementation of green roofs on these buildings can achieve approximately 10-15% and 20-25% mean annual runoff reductions for extensive and intensive green roofs, respectively, over a 28-year simulation.
 These results provide an upper limit for volume reductions achievable by green roofs in these urban watersheds.
-We also show that stormwater runoff reductions are proportionately smaller during higher flow regimes caused by increased precipitation, likely due to the limited storage capacity of saturated green roofs.
-In general, green roofs can be effective at reducing stormwater runoff, but their effectiveness is limited by both their areal extent and storage capacity.
-While these results are applicable to city planners working in urban watersheds near Puget Sound, our modeling approach can be used to assess the watershed-scale hydrologic impacts of the widespread adoption of green roofs in other metropolitan areas.
+We also showed that stormwater runoff reductions are proportionately smaller during higher flow regimes caused by increased precipitation, likely due to the limited storage capacity of saturated green roofs.
+In general, green roofs can be effective at reducing stormwater runoff, and their effectiveness is limited by both their areal extent and storage capacity.
+Our results showed that green roof implementation can be an effective stormwater management tool in highly urban areas and we demonstrated that our modeling approach can be used to assess the watershed-scale hydrologic impacts of the widespread adoption of green roofs across large metropolitan areas.

 Keywords: Green roofs, urban watershed modeling, VELMA, stormwater